mrp089/simvascular.github.io/README.md

 #### Writing math equations in markdown

-Math in markdown files that are written in LaTex is rendered using [Mathjax](https://www.mathjax.org/).
+Math in markdown files that are written in LaTeX is rendered using [Mathjax](https://www.mathjax.org/).
 Inline math symbols are set apart with a set of $ and math equations that have their own line are set apart with a set of $$.

 In order to render the math equations correctly, the `<zero-md>` elements must have the `no-shadow` attribute, and one `<zero-md>` element must have the `id="math"` attribute.
 The `id="math"` is used later to link each `<zero-md>` element with a Mathjax CDN with the following code.